All research

 Why equity, not just accuracy

-Public speech benchmarks typically report a single summary word error rate, aggregated across the languages the model happens to support.
-This obscures a critical property: the worst-served language is the one that matters most for a billion users.
-A model that averages a 3% word error rate but fails catastrophically on Javanese, Yoruba, or Amharic is not a multilingual model in any meaningful sense.
+Public speech benchmarks typically report a single summary word error rate aggregated across the languages a model happens to support.
+This obscures a critical property: the worst-served language is the one that matters most for the last billion users.
+A model that averages a 3% word error rate but returns HTTP 400 on Javanese, Yoruba, or Amharic is not a multilingual model in any practical sense.

-Three of five dedicated ASR providers (Deepgram Nova-3, Deepgram Nova-2, AssemblyAI Universal-2) cannot serve low-resource African languages: Deepgram returns HTTP 400 errors on Swahili, Amharic, Hausa, Yoruba, Igbo, and Javanese, and AssemblyAI's WER exceeds 0.85.
-Only ElevenLabs Scribe (WER 0.409) and Gemini 2.5 Pro (WER 0.413) produce usable transcripts in this tier, statistically tied at the top.
+Three of five dedicated ASR providers (Deepgram Nova-3, Deepgram Nova-2, AssemblyAI Universal-2) do not produce usable transcripts on our low-resource tier: Deepgram returns HTTP 400 on Swahili, Amharic, Hausa, Yoruba, Igbo, and Javanese; AssemblyAI Universal-2 returns WER above 0.85.
+Only ElevenLabs Scribe (WER 0.409) and Gemini 2.5 Pro (0.413) remain usable, statistically tied at the top.

 The benchmark

-GlobalVoice-Bench samples FLEURS audio across twenty languages organized into three resource tiers — seven high-resource (English, Mandarin, Spanish, French, German, Russian, Japanese), seven mid-resource, and six low-resource (predominantly African).
-We evaluate twelve frontier systems organized into three classes:
+GlobalVoice-Bench samples 800 FLEURS utterances (40 per language) across 20 languages organized into three resource tiers — seven high-resource (English, Mandarin, Spanish, French, German, Russian, Japanese), seven mid-resource (Hindi, Arabic, Portuguese, Turkish, Korean, Vietnamese, Polish), and six low-resource (Swahili, Amharic, Hausa, Yoruba, Igbo, Javanese).
+A 200-sample balanced subset drives the reported per-tier results.
+We evaluate 12 frontier systems organized into three classes:

 • 01Dedicated ASR (audio in, transcript out).
 Whisper v3, Deepgram Nova-3, Deepgram Nova-2, AssemblyAI Universal-2, and ElevenLabs Scribe.